wp-plugins/shopp-minimum-order-amount/readme.txt

 2. The plugin will now generate an error message during the Checkout process if the order does not meet the requirements you set.
 We highly recommend that you notify your customers (via a message on the Shopping Cart page for example) that you have a minimum order requirement, so they’re not surprised when they try to check out.

 == Changelog ==

+= 1.2 =
+* Fixed a bug where the minimum error would occur for all non-USD currencies.

 = 1.1 =
 * Added the ability to choose between minimum order amount or minimum quantity